Presento: Public Speaking Preparation Platform Case Study

 Insert slides when planning

-2 out of 5 testers said that inserting slide/script should be available when planning the presentation.
+said that inserting slide/script should be available in planning stage

 Add replay session feature